aws-samples/mlops-pipeline-prestodb/blog_post.md

 ## Conclusion

-We have now seen an end-to-end process of our MLOps solution on SageMaker.
-We fetched data by connecting a SageMaker Processing Job to a PrestoDB instance, followed by training, evaluating, registering the model.
-We then approved the latest registered model from our training pipeline solution and ran batch inference against it using batch data (queried from PrestoDB) and stored in S3.
-Furthermore, we deployed the latest approved model as a real time SageMaker endpoint to run inferences.
+We have demonstrated an end-to-end MLOps solution on SageMaker.
+The process involved fetching data by connecting a SageMaker Processing Job to a PrestoDB instance, followed by training, evaluating, and registering the model.
+We approved the latest registered model from the training pipeline and ran batch inference against it using batch data queried from PrestoDB and stored in S3.
+Furthermore, we deployed the latest approved model as a real-time SageMaker endpoint to run inferences.

-With the rise of generative AI, the use of training, deploying and running machine learning models exponentially increases, and so does the use of data.
-With an integration of SageMaker Processing Jobs with PrestoDB, customers can easily and seamlessly migrate their workloads to SageMaker pipelines without any additional burden of data preparation, storage, and data accessibility.
-Customers can now build, train, evaluate, run batch inferences and deploy their models as real time endpoints while taking advantage of their existing data engineering pipelines with minimal-no code changes.
+The rise of generative AI increases the demand for training, deploying, and running machine learning models, and consequently, the use of data.
+By integrating SageMaker Processing Jobs with PrestoDB, you can seamlessly migrate your workloads to SageMaker pipelines without additional data preparation, storage, or accessibility burdens.
+You can build, train, evaluate, run batch inferences, and deploy models as real-time endpoints while leveraging your existing data engineering pipelines with minimal or no code changes.

-We encourage you to learn more by exploring SageMaker Pipeline, open-source data querying engines like PrestoDB and building a solution using the sample implementation provided in this post.
+Explore SageMaker Pipelines, open-source data querying engines like PrestoDB, and build a solution using the sample implementation provided.

 Portions of this code are released under the Apache 2.0 License as referenced here: https://aws.amazon.com/apache-2-0/